 Country Manager, Pakistan

-Dr Munawar Raza Kazmi is based in Islamabad.
+Dr Munawar Kazmi is based in Islamabad.
 He joined ACIAR in 2010 and became Country Manager for Pakistan in 2015.
 Before joining ACIAR, he was a researcher at Pakistan’s Agricultural Research Council.
-He completed his master’s degree at the University of Agriculture, Faisalabad, and his PhD in plant pathology from Quaid-e-Azam University, Islamabad.
+He completed his master’s degree at the University of Agriculture, Faisalabad, and his PhD in plant pathology at Quaid-e-Azam University, Islamabad.
 Kazmi’s studies specialised in mango disease and farmer training.
-During more than 15 years as a research scientist, he published over 40 peer-reviewed science articles.
+During more than 15 years as a research scientist, he published more than 40 peer-reviewed science articles.
 He is a trained facilitator and has worked extensively on the Farmer Field School approach, collaborating with national organisations and international agencies in Vietnam, Bangladesh, China, Thailand and Kyrgyzstan.

 Eastern and Southern Africa